-I'm Sam Rowley, a Bristol-based wildlife filmmaker, photographer and Bristol University biology graduate.
-Thank you for visiting!
+I'm Sam Rowley, a BBC NHU wildlife filmmaker, Bristol University biology graduate and 'that mouse photo' guy.